Criminal law of the United States: Voluntary act

 The Voluntary Act Requirement (VAR) is a predicate that prevents those convicted from being punished for involuntary conduct that may be linked to crime.
 Accordingly, justifying a conviction requires an action to be (a) willingly taken, (b) necessary for a crime's occurrence, and (c) able to be attributed beyond doubt to voluntary efforts.
 Ordinarily, a voluntary act refers to commission.
 However, as discussed below, some laws punish failure to act.
 A status is not a voluntary act.
 For example, no law is constitutional that makes it a crime to be addicted to illegal drugs, as opposed to using them, as demonstrated in Robinson v.
 California.

 Omission

-Failure to act can occasionally be criminal, such as, not paying taxes.
+Failure to act can occasionally be criminal, such as, not paying taxes or Criminal dereliction of duty.
 Typically, the criminality of failing to act is codified.

 Certain relationships create a duty to act under common law, such as spouse to spouse, parent to child, or employer to employee, for example.
 A person may contract to act, such as a babysitter to render aid in the event of the child in their care hurting himself.

 A person typically has a duty to act when he is responsible for putting another in peril, such as through accidental injury.